dragontaoran/SUGEN/README.md

 # OUTPUT FILES
 ## Wald Statistics
 ### Single-Variant Analysis Results
 The rows represent varaints.
 The first row is the header line.
 Missing values are denoted by *NA*.
-Tables 1--3 describe the columns of `prefix.wald.out` in standard association analysis, conditional analysis, and gene-environment interaction analysis, respectively.
+Tables 1-3 describe the columns of `prefix.wald.out` in standard association analysis, conditional analysis, and gene-environment interaction analysis, respectively.

-#### Column Description for `prefix.wald.out` in Standard Association Analysis
+#### Table 1: Column Description in Standard Association Analysis
 | Column Name   | Description                                                        |
 |---------------|--------------------------------------------------------------------|
 | CHROM         | Chromosome.                                                        |